jwnichols3/ebs-examples/README.md

 Please note: Ensure that you replace the vol-0123456789abcdef0 in the example with the actual volume ID you want to monitor.

-## ebs-cw-show-stuckvol.py
+## ebs-cw-show-impairedvol.py

-EBS CloudWatch Show Stuck Volumes Script
+EBS CloudWatch Show Impaired Volumes Script
-This script is a Python program that uses the AWS SDK (boto3) to monitor the I/O operations for Amazon EBS volumes in an AWS account and create CloudWatch Alarms for "stuck" volumes.
-A "stuck" volume is one that has a queue length but no read or write operations.
+This script is a Python program that uses the AWS SDK (boto3) to monitor the I/O operations for Amazon EBS volumes in an AWS account and create CloudWatch Alarms for "impaired" volumes.
+A "impaired" volume is one that has a queue length but no read or write operations.

 ### Python Requirements